-£150 for a full assessment
+£150-£250 for a full assessment using an external assessor.

-£60 for an update assessment
+£70 for an update assessment - in house assessment.

 An update assessment may be required in the 3rd or 4th form to meet the requirements for awarding Access Arrangements in external exams.